Voronezh State University

+Sanctions

+Dmitry Yendovitsky (Ендовицкий Дмитрий Александрович), the former rector of the Voronezh State University has signed a letter of support for the Russian invasion of Ukraine.

 History

 In 1802 following a decree of Russian Emperor Alexander I the University of Tartu in Estonia was re-established.
 As a result of the German occupation of Estonia during World War I in March 1918, Russian students and professors had to leave the Estonian territory for their own safety.
 It was decided that a new university would be established in central Russia.
 In July and September 1918 from Dorpat (now Tartu), 39 professors, 45 lecturers, 43 staff and about 800 students arrived in Voronezh.
 The first rector of the university was Basil E. Regel.

 On 12 November 1918 four faculties started working, namely the faculty of Medicine, the faculty of Physics and Mathematics, the faculty of History and Philology and the Law faculty.
 In the beginning of 1919, the University had an enrollment of 10,000 students.
 Anyone could study there, only 4 years later in 1923 that entrance exams were introduced.
 In 1920, after the Treaty of Tartu, the properties of the University of Tartu (libraries, archives, manuals, documents and other objects) were returned to Estonia.
 However, most of the teachers who have left due to the onset of the army of Imperial Germany and the occupation of Estonia, did not return to Estonia.